Uncovering it they found the following inscription which they researched to find this fascinating and heroic story:

 Queen’s Regiment.”

 The 10th (service) Battalion was formed at Battersea on 3 June 1915 by the Mayor and Borough of Battersea.
 It was attached to the 124th Brigade, 41st Division, which was formed in September 1915, and was part of the Fifth New Army, K5.
+Most of its units had also been locally raised, often by the Mayor or Borough Councils.
+The Division moved to

-All units were concentrated near Steenwerck, and the Division began familiarisation with trench warfare in the areas of Ploegsteert and the Douve valley, south of Ypres, Belgium, where it remained until August 1916.
-The Division then moved south to take part in the latter stages of the Battle of the Somme.
+All units were concentrated near Steenwerck, and the Division began familiarisation with trench warfare in the areas of Ploegsteert and the Douve valley, south of Ypres , Belgium , where it remained until August 1916.
+The Division then moved south to take part in the latter stages of the Battle of the Somme .

 On 7 June 1917 the 41st Division was involved in the Battle of Messines.
-The target of the offensive was a ridge running north from Messines village past Wytschaete village which created a natural stronghold southeast of Ypres.
+The target of the offensive was a ridge running north from Messines village past Wytschaete village which created a natural stronghold southeast of Ypres .
 One of the key features of the battle was the detonation of 19 mines immediately prior to the infantry assault, a tactic which disrupted German defences and allowed the advancing troops to secure their objectives in rapid fashion.
 The attack was also a prelude to the much larger Third Battle of Ypres, known as Passchendaele, which began on 31 July 1917.

 Passchendaele lasted from 31st July to 6th November 1917.
 At some point during this time Leslie Andrews won a Bar, or second award of, his MC.
 He was “Gazetted” in September 1917 ( Gazetted means his award was published in the London Gazette, as were all military awards and promotions, and still are).